-Then.
-OAPEC Secretary General HE Abbas Ali Al Naqi addressed the meeting welcoming Their Excellencies the Executive Bureau Members.
-HE Al Naqi indicated that the meeting was allocated

-OAPEC's for considering provisional budget (Secretariat General and Judiciary Tribunal) for the year 2017.
+Then, OAPEC Secretary General HE Abbas Ali Al Naqi addressed the meeting welcoming Their Excellencies the Executive Bureau Members.
+HE Al Naqi indicated that the meeting was allocated for considering OAPEC's provisional budget (Secretariat General and Judiciary Tribunal) for the year 2017.